Ever wake up and just feellll like your bloat was seriously out of control?

 6 Supine Twist (Supta Matsyendrasana)

-Reclined twist stretches the back muscles and glute area.
+The reclined twist pose stretches the back muscles and glute area.
 It’s a very lovely little twisting pose.
 I usually add this at the end of every practice (I have lower back issues though).

 It helps to massage the back and hips as well as massage the abdominal organs.
 The twisting helps to encourage blood to flow to your digestive organs.
 This is what helps to get things moving and to keep you from having belly bloat.